renatoalmeidamartins/LillyGenAICoHort-2025/README.md

 ## Supporting material links

+### Use case 1
+Use case: Rx fill behavior data including 1st, 2nd, 3rd fill and persistency / Length Of Therapy available in a dashboard for multiple countries.
+- Business problem: Dashboard by default has few trend views and summary highlights by country.
+Market and data maturity context also available.
+Want to have a GenAI / Agentic AI implementation that will allow end users / leaders to interact and get insights they need in addition to default dashboard views.
+- Objective: The AI interaction should produce accurate relevant insights based on what country, data maturity and any market context and the Rx behavior dataset.
+For this use case - thru this training we should be able to apply what is being taught and understand the following:

+1. Data readiness - considerations, format etc.<br>
+2. Prompt engineering <br>
+3. Training the model <br>
+4. Limitations<br>

 ### Week 1
 - [Domain 1 Review: AWS Certified AI Practitioner](https://skillbuilder.aws/learn/G74NXHMDQB/domain-1-review-aws-certified-ai-practitioner--aifc01--english/GMVR9CDHYQ?parentId=FBV4STG94B)
 - [Domain 1 Practice: AWS Certified AI Practitioner (AIF-C01 - English)](https://skillbuilder.aws/learn/QKUJ18Y3WV/domain-1-practice-aws-certified-ai-practitioner--aifc01--english/EYXQVB2QQ3?parentId=FBV4STG94B)